-Mechs are giant limbed vehicles used by individuals for a variety of purposes, from construction to war.
-In DNDS, mechs are rather common.
+Mechs are giant, limbed vehicles used by individuals for a variety of purposes, from construction to war.
+In DSDN, mechs are rather common.
 All mechs need an operator, as they are not automatons capable of independent decision making or action.
 The operator needs to be within the mech or outside the mech using a remote controlling system.

 Mechs were developed by races throughout the galaxy, but over time, as nations fell, merged, or formed alliances, only a handful of military-grade models survived.
 Each model has unique bonuses, penalties, and features that a skilled operator can use and build upon.
-Each model comes in a particular size which also determines certain attributes and towing capacity.
+Each model comes in a particular size which also determines certain attributes, such as speed and towing capacity.
 When choosing a mech, you must choose from one of the six available models featured below.

 Mechs have four sizes: small, medium, large, and gargantuan.

 Machines function under similar rules as any other playable character.
 They use four base ability scores to determine their attributes, functions, and checks: Hull, Engines, Reactor, and Systems.
 Your mech's ability scores are determined by your operator level times 3.
 Attributes refer to such things as hull points (HP), speed, program count, and evasion.
 Functions refer to your mech's specific capabilities based on the number of points available in each core area.
 Checks are used to determine if your mech will succeed an opposing or adversarial force.
 Ability challenge rating (CR) is determine by adding your ability score to 12 (12 + ability score = CR).
 To learn more about ability checks, click here.
 To learn more about challenge ratings, click here.
 Although the calculations for ability scores, CR, and points are provided below, the character sheet automatically populates this information so you won't have to calculate manually.